r-devel/translations/Conventions-for-translations.md

 Some technical messages may contain special characters like %s, %d, or %f for string, integer, and floating-point substitutions.
 Keep these special characters and their order in the translated message, making sure they correspond correctly with the placeholders.

-11. Avoid Gendered Language:

-In Arabic, gendered language is common.
-However, in technical messages, try to avoid gender-specific terms.
-Use neutral language whenever possible to be inclusive.

-12. Test the Translation:
+11. Test the Translation:

 After translating, test the messages in the R environment to ensure they appear correctly and are still functional.

-13. Document Translations:
+12. Document Translations:

 Keep a record of your translations for reference.
 This documentation can help maintain consistency in future translations and facilitate collaboration with other translators.

-14. Seek Feedback:
+13. Seek Feedback:

 If possible, seek feedback from native Arabic speakers who are also familiar with programming to ensure the translations make sense in the intended context.

-15. Revise and Update:
+14. Revise and Update:

 Programming languages evolve, and so should your translations.
 Periodically review and update your translations to align with changes in the R programming language or best practices in translation.